GoogleCloudPlatform/cortex-data-foundation/README.md

 ![alt_text](images/16.png "image_tooltip")

 ### Dataset structure

-Data from SAP or Salesforce is replicated into a BigQuery dataset  -the source or replicated dataset- and the updated or merged results are inserted into another dataset- the CDC dataset.
+For all supported data sources, data from upstream systems are first replicated into a BigQuery dataset (the _source_ or _replicated dataset_), and the updated or merged results are inserted into another dataset (the _CDC dataset_).
 The reporting views select data from the CDC dataset, to ensure the reporting tools and applications always have the latest version of a table.

 The following flow depicts the CDC processing for SAP, dependent on the `operational_flag` and `recordstamp`.